-- 1. Confirm who is willing to be your MNR program advisor. - 2.
+- 1. Confirm who is willing to be your MNR program advisor with the program coordinator. - 2.
 Apply to the OSU Graduate School and the Master of Natural Resources program as a degreeseeking student via the Graduate School's online application.
 Pay the \$75 nonrefundable application fee. - 3.
 Submit a cover letter via the online application.
 This cover letter is a statement of objectives and request for admission into the MNR program, which should include a description of your professional and educational experience, an explanation of your interest in the MNR program, and a description of your ideas for a capstone project.
 (Your ideas for the capstone will undoubtedly evolve over time, but providing some initial ideas will give the admissions committee a sense of whether your interests are aligned with the MNR degree.) - 4.
 Via the online application, provide the names and email addresses of three individuals who will supply letters of professional reference on your behalf.
-These individuals will be contacted directly by the OSU Graduate School and asked to independently upload their letters.
+These individuals will be contacted directly by the OSU Graduate School and asked to independently upload their letters. - 5.
+Submit official transcripts from all colleges and universities attended via the online application form or via mail to the Graduate School (300 Kerr, Corvallis, OR, 97331).